 - Computer fraud

 Pensacola Criminal Defense and Drug Crime Lawyers

 Florida has strict drug laws and people in Pensacola facing these types of charges can learn about the laws and statues here.
 The laws are found in chapter 893 of the Florida statutes.
 Chapter 893 defines a list of controlled substances.
 These are illegal drugs.
-Some drugs are illegal if you don’t have a prescription.
-Other drugs are just outright illegal.
+Some drugs are illegal if you don’t have a prescription, other drugs are just outright illegal.
 Chapter 893 defines penalties for a conviction.
-The chapter has multiple laws penalties including for related crimes including mandatory minimum sentences, driver’s license suspensions, fines, and property forfeitures.
+The chapter has multiple laws penalties included for related crimes, including mandatory minimum sentences, driver’s license suspensions, fines, and property forfeitures.
 These are added in addition to usual consequences like probation and community control.